ananay/Flaskpress/README.md

 # 🖋 Flaskpress
-Flaskpress is a simple blog created in Flask, with the aim of having a very minimal method of maintainence.
+Flaskpress is a simple blog created in Flask, with the aim of having a very simple and minimal method of maintainence.

 ---